-Moving forward, the Group is looking to increase the contribution to revenue from the aerospace and security product industries' demand for precision machining parts.
-The Group will focus on its core business and sales is expected to gradually increase based on the high inquiries and quotations submitted for overseas customers that encompasses the security, telecommunications and consumer electronics segments.
+Moving forward, the Group is looking to increase the contribution from aerospace and security products industries.
+The Group will focus on its core business and the sales is expected to increase gradually based on the high inquiries and quotations submitted for overseas customers that encompasses the security, telecommunications and consumer electronics segments.
 As for the plant in Vietnam, the business volume from one of its major customers remains strong in the near term with more projects in the pipeline.

-Electronics manufacturing services and Paper honeycomb products
+Electronics manufacturing services and paper honeycomb products

 The Group will continue to grow the revenue and profitability of its electronics manufacturing services segment.
 For the paper honeycomb products segment, it will continue to focus on the paper packaging solution products.
-The Group has changed from the traditional corrugated packaging to honeycomb cores which are made from recyclable material and the product is environmentally friendly.
+The paper honeycomb core is made from recyclable material and the products are environmentally friendly.
 Paper honeycomb is set to replace the PE form (plastic) and wooden rack (for green environment) given that the packaging design is more flexible than the traditional packaging materials.
 The Group has since penetrated the market for paper packaging and aims to expand into heavy duty packaging solutions.